 - Sex workers are not normal people…

-Sex workers are normal everyday men and women.
-Some make their profession known.
-Others prefer to keep their job title private.
-Sex workers live in normal houses, have families and friends, and shop in the local supermarkets.
-The only difference is they don’t hop on the bus to what most people consider a standard 9 til 5 office role.
+Sex workers are normal everyday people and their occupation does not define them as people.
+Some sex workers make their profession known while others prefer to keep their job title private.
+Sex workers live in normal houses, have families and friends, and shop in the local supermarkets just like you.
+The only difference between you and them is their job.

 - Sex work is illegal…

 In the UK, it is legal for sex workers to sell sex.
-However, street soliciting (which is highly dangerous) and sex workers selling services as a group (ie via a brothel) are illegal.
-Sex workers who advertise their services via an escort website or escort agency site is considered legal in the the UK.
+However, street soliciting (which is highly dangerous) and sex workers selling services as a group (e.g. via a brothel) is illegal.
+Sex workers who advertise their services via an escort website or escort agency site are considered legal in the UK.

-Overall, most misconceptions about sex work are formed by those who know very little about how this industry really operates.
+Overall, most misconceptions about sex work are formed by those who know very little about how the adult industry really operates.

-Yet, with the inaccurate portrayal constantly shown on TV, in films and highlighted incorrectly by the media, these stigmas, unfortunately, gain momentum very quickly.
+With the inaccurate portrayal of sex work being constantly shown on TV, in films, and highlighted incorrectly by the media, these stigmas, unfortunately, gain momentum very quickly.

-Ultimately, regardless of what feelings any of us may have about the sex industry in general, every sex worker has the right to receive a wage for their job while working in a safe environment, which respects their basic human rights.
+Ultimately, regardless of the opinions and feelings some of us have about the sex industry, every sex worker has the right to receive a wage for their job and work in a safe environment, which respects their basic human rights.